-Spray paint lovers this project is for you.
-Also got some recycling going on for my thrifty friends.
+Spray paint lovers, this project is for you.
+Recycling also involved for my thrifty friends.
 These hydro dip glass bottles are colorful and unique and the paint technique is easy.
 You will never get the same paint finish twice with hydro dipping.
 I have photos, a tutorial, and a video showing the process.
-Definitely watch the video because the technique is so much easier to follow.
+Watch the video because the technique is so much easier to follow.

 The red, white, and blue spray paint colors I choose for the hydro dip are so pretty.
 I love the glossy look of the paint.
 You also see two more bottles I upcycled in different ways.
 The bottle on the left with the jewel in the center is a new project.
 The glass jar on the right with the candle is an older project.

 The Crown Royal bottle was in the middle of the street in front of our workshop.
 I think it fell out of a vehicle (or was thrown out) when the twenty-something neighbor girl had parties several nights in a row when her Dad was out of town.
 When the cat's away and all that.
 The bottle came in handy.